-Guardian Nurses Mobile Care Coordinator Stephanie McCool, BSN, RN, recently worked with a patient who went through quite a rollercoaster ride on his way to a diagnosis.
+Guardian Nurses Mobile Care Coordinator Stephanie McCool, BSN, RN, recently worked with a patient who endured quite a few twists and turns on his way to a correct diagnosis.
 If it hadn’t been for the persistence of his family, he might have been suffering from life-interrupting symptoms, discomfort, and uncertainty for much longer.

 The young man started feeling tingling and numbness on the side of his face as well as dizziness.
 Over the next few days, the dizziness got worse and worse.
 Then came nausea, vomiting, and hiccups.
 By the time he went to the ER, he was weak and off-balance.
 The ER doctor ordered labs and a CT scan, all of which showed nothing.